The super termite

 The king and queen are a mating pair of alates who have founded a new colony.
 Though the king and queen will mate for life, they are not monogamous, and it is not uncommon to have several reproductive pairings in a colony.

 The queen leads the colony and is the colony’s primary reproducing female.
-She can live up to 15 years and produce up to 2000 eggs a day, growing larger with each successive moult to the point of becoming practically immobile.
+She can live up to 15 years and produce up to 2000 eggs a day, growing larger with each successive molt to the point of becoming practically immobile.
 She must then be cared for and assisted by the workers.

 Formosan workers can live three to five years, and they make up the largest proportion of the population, outnumbering the soldiers 9 to 1.
-They do not look particularly unique, having the same whitish colouring and being only slightly larger than other termites.
+They do not look particularly unique, having the same whitish coloring and being only slightly larger than other termites.

 The workers are responsible for finding and storing food, taking care of the nymphs and maintaining the nest.
 They are the termites usually found in wood, gathering cellulose to feed to other colony members.
 They digest the cellulose and feed the digested material to the other colony members either from the mouth or the anus.
 This feeding process, called trophallaxis, helps the colony grow quickly by removing the responsibility of feeding younger generations from the alates, allowing them to spend all their time and energy reproducing.